 Associate Director, Filmmaker Liaison

 Chris will help you find cast, crew, locations, facilitate communication with the local film office about your production for the Louisiana Film Prize.
 As a film producer who has worked on dozens of shorts, features, TV shows, commercials, music videos, and documentaries in Northwest Louisiana, he’s uniquely qualified to help you connect with the resources you need to make your film.
 If you’re a filmmaker and have a question about shooting for the Film Prize, call Chris and he’ll get you back on track.
 He is also the technical guru for all things Prize – working on graphics, video, website, and will ultimately be responsible for a quality screening experience during the festival.
 Chris is also an avid commuting biker, community activist, enjoys nursing a whiskey neat while chatting up friendly faces at the local tavern.

+Sabrina is your media relations master, event logistics, and sponsor representative.
+If you want to support the LAFP with a charitable donation or in-kind services, she’s the one to talk to.
+Learn about all the benefits of sponsorship by calling her today!
 Sabrina, is known by locals as HURRICANE.
 After being banned from NYC for instigating a flash mob-styled base jump off of the empire state building, she moved to Shreveport and specializes in event logistics and production.